AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_capacity_settings"
 >title="Capacity settings for the delivery"
 >abstract="Before delivering messages, use capacity rules to make sure your organization can process the delivery, the inbound messages which the delivery may generate, and the number of calls to be made to contact subscribers for example.
 Capacity rules are defined in the Adobe Campaign v8 console.
-In this screen, select a rule associated to the email channel."
+In this screen, select a rule associated to the channel."

 >[!CONTEXTUALHELP]
 >id="acw_delivery_template_settings_recipient_importance"
 >title="Importance of the recipient"
 >abstract="The importance of the recipient is a formula used to determine which recipients are kept when the capacity typology rules are exceeded."

 In this section, you can select a capacity rule defined in the Adobe Campaign v8 console.
-This rule is associated to the email channel.
+This rule is associated to the channel.

 The **[!UICONTROL Importance of the recipient]** field is a formula used to determine which recipients are kept when the capacity typology rules are exceeded.